|

 B's use of the trademark is honest.

-Judgement in above John Walker & Sons Ltd~ v.
-U Than Shwe
+John Walker & Sons Ltd~ v.
+U Than Shwe 8, a

-8, a person whose right to a trademark has been
+person whose right to a trademark has been infringed can

-infringed can maintain an action for infringement of
+maintain an action for infringement of trademark and also

-trademark and also maintain an action for passing-off if he
+maintain an action for passing-off if he so desires.

 Therefore, it can be seen in Myanmar that an action for